Home

 According to the American Heartworm Society the "distribution of feline heartworm infection in the United States seems to parallel that of dogs but with lower total numbers."

-For cats, there is no single reliable diagnostic blood test for these particular worms.
-There are a variety of tests, the results of which taken together, can help to confirm heartworms.
+For cats, there is no single reliable diagnostic blood test for this type of worm.
+There are a variety of tests, the results of which taken together, however, can help to confirm heartworms.

 Unfortunately, there is currently no approved safe treatment for this condition in the US.